-Forming part of Iceland’s famous Golden Circle (along with Þingvellir and the geysers of Haukadalur), Gullfoss is one of the most popular and well-known waterfalls in Iceland.
+Forming part of Iceland’s famous Golden Circle (along with Þingvellir and the geysers of Haukadalur), Gullfoss is one of the most famous waterfalls in Iceland.

-We could have spent hours at Urriðafoss falls.
-The most voluminous waterfall in Iceland but a lot lesser known too.
+Urriðafoss falls are waterfalls near Reykjavík, which are often sadly overlooked on the main tourist route.
+The most voluminous waterfalls in Iceland, but a lot lesser known too.
+Adam and I could have spent all afternoon at Urriðafoss falls.
 With the sun on our backs and only the sound of the water falling off the rocks, nature’s peace washed over us and consumed us in this moment.

 It really is a remarkable and peaceful waterfall, despite the fact that more water flows over Urriðafoss falls in the Þjórsá River than any other Icelandic waterfall.
 The Þjórsá, Iceland’s longest river, flows along the eastern edge of a lava field with the biggest flow on earth from a single eruption since the Ice Age.

-The Urriðafoss falls, which has the most wild salmon in all of Iceland was one of my favourite waterfalls during our trip.
-Perhaps, because it’s a little lesser known, you can really soak up the natural beauty of the falls and the surroundings.
+The Urriðafoss falls has the wildest salmon in all of Iceland was one of my favourite waterfalls during our trip.
+Perhaps, because it’s a little lesser-known Icelandic waterfall, you can really soak up the natural beauty of the falls and the surroundings.
 A glorious rainbow shined over the falls and left us awestruck.
 If only we had brought a little picnic along with us!

 Perhaps one of many folklore stories surrounding the waterfalls, though Skógafoss is one of the most magical of Iceland’s waterfalls.
-Skógafoss is a waterfall you can walk right up to (you may want to bring a quick dry towel as you will get drenched!)
-Skógafoss is known as a place to experience the most beautiful waterfalls, it is not unusual to see a single and sometimes double rainbow produced by the falls on sunnier days.
+Skógafoss is a waterfall you can walk right up to (you may want to bring a quick-dry towel as you will get drenched!)
+Skógafoss is known as a place to experience the most beautiful waterfalls in Iceland; it is not unusual to see a single and sometimes double rainbow produced by the falls on sunnier days.

 If only we had visited this waterfall earlier in the day!

-Another favourite of mine is Seljalandsfoss, an Icelandic waterfall you can actually walk behind into a little cavern (weather permitting.)
-This majestic waterfall carries much misty spray so expect to get wet!
+Another popular and famous waterfall in Iceland (as well as a favourite of mine) is Seljalandsfoss, a waterfall you can walk behind in Iceland (entry into the little cavern is weather permitting.)
+This majestic Icelandic waterfall carries much misty spray, so expect to get wet!

-Luckily, visiting Iceland in September meant that we got to see the beautiful autumnal colours inside the cave.
+Luckily, visiting Iceland in September meant that we got to walk behind this waterfall in Iceland to see the beautiful autumnal colours inside the cave.
 It really is breathtaking!

 If you walk on a little further you’re in for a surprise…